-Authority Provisions Cost Sharing (Federal/ Non-Federal)

-Construction OMRR&R

-Navigation, Where more than one The cost of disposal

-Harbors (Cont) disposal site is used for for deepening that

-a specific reach in one reach will be assigned

-dredging operation and to the depth zones

-each disposal site has a proportionally.

-different unit cost.

-Where more than one Each depth zone will

-disposal site will be be assigned its actual

-used for a specific reach cost of disposal.

-of channel when · · · · · · · · · · · · · · · · · · ·

-dredging will be done in

-phases.

-Channel deepening is in Entire cost of GNF

-segments and segments associated with

-are in 2 different cost- deepening segment is

-sharing zones. determined by

-improved depth for

-that segment.

-GNF costs for non-

-depth related features

-will be assigned to the

-depth zones in the

-same proportion that

-dredging costs are

-assigned.

-Where non-depth

-features are associated

-with only one channel

-segment, cost is shared

-in accordance with

-that segment.
+Authority Provisions Cost Sharing (Federal/ Non-Federal) Construction OMRR&R Navigation, Harbors (Cont) Where more than one disposal site is used for a specific reach in one dredging operation and each disposal site has a different unit cost.
+The cost of disposal for deepening that reach will be assigned to the depth zones proportionally.
+Where more than one disposal site will be used for a specific reach of channel when dredging will be done in phases.
+Each depth zone will be assigned its actual cost of disposal.
+Channel deepening is in segments and segments are in 2 different cost-sharing zones.
+Entire cost of GNF associated with deepening segment is determined by improved depth for that segment.
+GNF costs for nondepth related features will be assigned to the depth zones in the same proportion that dredging costs are assigned.
+Where non-depth features are associated with only one channel segment, cost is shared in accordance with that segment.